 Which politicians have been caught taking bribes?
 This list features many politicians who have been caught taking bribes, many of whom served time.

 The 39th Vice President of the United States, Spiro Agnew, was investigated in 1973 for extortion, tax fraud, conspiracy, and bribery.
 He was accused of accepting more than 100k in bribes.
-As a result, Adnew resigned from office, leading to Gerald Ford's appointment to office.
+As a result, Agnew resigned, leading to Gerald Ford's appointment to office.

 William Boyland, Jr.The Assemblyman William Boyland was among the eight men accused of taking millions in bribes to keep Walmart out of NYC, along with other corrupt legislative issues.
 Although he was acquitted of federal corruption charges, he was arrested on a separate bribery charge.
 In 2013, he plead not guilty to the bribery and additional mail fraud charges.

 Marcelo CoIn January 2013, Moreno Valley City Council Man Marcelo Co was caught on tape accepting a $2.36 milllon bribe from an undercover FBI agent.
 The agent was pretending to be a land broker who needed council land-use decisions that would help his business.
 The bribe was the largest bribe ever accepted in a U.S. sting operation.
 He plans to plead guilty to bribery and tax fraud.

 - In 2005, Rep William J. Jefferson was video taped accepting $100k from an FBI informant.
 Nonetheless, he was re-elected that year.
 In 2007, he was indited on 16 felony charges.
 He received 13 years in jail, the longest sentence for bribery.